FAQ

 Q: Why did I receive the MAP grant last year, but not this year?

-A: Every year ISAC, the state agency that administers the MAP Grant Program, determine a FAFSA submission deadline for MAP eligibility.
-Any student who submits their initial FAFSA after the state MAP deadline will not be eligible to receive it for that upcoming academic year.
-UIC’s priority deadline to submit the FAFSA is February 15th.
-These deadlines are subject to change.
-UIC encourages students file as soon as possible after the FAFSA is available on October 1.
+A: Every year ISAC, the state agency that administers the MAP Grant Program, determine a FAFSA and RISE submission deadline for MAP eligibility.
+Any student who submits their initial FAFSA or RISE after the state MAP deadline will not be eligible to receive it for that upcoming academic year.

 There are limits to MAP Grant eligibility based on grade level and total credit hours.
 Those details can be found at the bottom of the State Grant page here.